Deep learning-based reduced-order methods for fast transient dynamics: Blast waves in urban environments

 \subsection{Problem description}

 For the purpose of applying the reduced order scheme introduced in Section~\ref{sec:methodology}, we generate a set of $N_\mu = 30$ pressure trajectories, i.e. $\{\mathbf{u}_h(t_j, \mu_k)\}_{j,k}$, where $j \in \{1,\dots,N_t\}$ and $k \in \{1,\dots,N_\mu\}$.
 Since the high-fidelity solver works with International System of Units (SI), the pressure is expressed in Pascal while distances and time are measured in meters and seconds, respectively.
 From this point on, for the sake of brevity, we omit units in our results.
 The parameter $\mu=x_\mathrm{exp}$ represents the $x$-position of the explosion and the parameter space is $\mathcal{P} = [129, 189]$.
+It is important to highlight that the range of parameters was chosen to cover a meaningful spatial domain where the explosion's effect on the structure is significant while avoiding regions where boundary effects might dominate the solution.
+This range ensures that the explosion remains within the fluid domain and generates complex pressure trajectories relevant to the study.
+Additionally, this range allowed us to sample a diverse set of solutions for training the reduced-order model while maintaining computational feasibility.
+Also, We sampled the parameter space using an equispaced approach.
+In this article we included examples with a one dimensional parameter because the actual parametrization already generates a rather complex solution manifold.
+However, from a theoretical standpoint, the methodology can also deal with parameter spaces larger than one.
 The space domain where the structure is submersed is $\mathcal{D} = [60, 258]\times[130,245]\times[0,45] \subset \mathbb{R}^3$.
 Other fixed parameters consist of the mass of the explosive, $m_{\mathrm{exp}} = 100$, the $y$- and $z$-coordinates of the explosion, $y_{\mathrm{exp}} = 140$ and $z_{\mathrm{exp}} = 5.5$.
 The high-fidelity solution $\mathbf{u}_h \in \mathbb{R}^{N_h}$ represents the pressure field with $N_h = 66240$ degrees of freedom.
 Since a cell-centred finite volume scheme is employed, each component of the vector $\mathbf{u}_h$ represents the pressure at the centre of a cell of the fluid grid.
 For this problem, the number of time steps employed by the high-fidelity solver is $N_t =520$.
 As time domain, we restrict our attention to $\mathcal{T} = [0.01, 0.5]$, since the air bubble for $t<0.01$ is still confined to the vicinity of the initial explosion and far from the structure.
 The solution at the first instants is more difficult to approximate given the high overpressure concentrated in only a few elements of fluid.
 The time-interval $\mathcal{T}$ is partitioned empirically, ensuring that the projection error for each sub-region is of the same order of magnitude for a particular choice of the number of modes $N$.
-The four sub-intervals are $T_1 = [0.01,0.1], T_2 = [0.1,0.2], T_3 = [0.2,0.35], T_4= [0.35,0.5]$.

 The encoder part of the autoencoder is composed of 7 layers with a constant decrement of neurons between each layer.
 For example, for $N=200$ and $n=20$, the decoder's layers are $200\rightarrow170\rightarrow140\rightarrow110\rightarrow80\rightarrow50\rightarrow20$.
 The decoder network consists of the same layers in the reversed order.
 The Leaky Relu (Xu et al.\cite{xu2020reluplex} and Dubey et al. \cite{dubey2019comparative}) with $\alpha=0.01$ is chosen as the activation function for each layer except for the last decoding layer, where a Sigmoid function is used to ensure an output between 0 and 1.
 The weights are initialised using the He Normal initialiser and the optimisation algorithm is Adam Optimiser with learning rate $\lambda = 10^{-4}$.
 As loss function, the Mean Squared Error (MSE) is used and the Mean Absolute Error (MAE) is also monitored.
 An Early Stopping mechanism is used, where the training stops if the loss function on a validation set does not improve over 200 epochs.
 The maximum number of epochs is set to 10000 and the chosen batch size is 32.